fcl-9/LondonStockExchange/README.md

 # How To Run:
 - Pre-requisites:
-You will need a SQL server installed (I used https://www.microsoft.com/en-gb/sql-server/sql-server-downloads).
+  - You will need a SQL server installed (I used https://www.microsoft.com/en-gb/sql-server/sql-server-downloads).
-After installing the SQL Server run the SQL scripts found in /SQL folder to setup the database and its tables.
-You will endup with something as follows:
+  - After installing the SQL Server run the SQL scripts found in /SQL folder to setup the database and its tables.
+You will endup with something as follows (no data in the table!):
 ![image](https://user-images.githubusercontent.com/10722526/154356309-89bab495-1687-4779-b098-07a1495d5510.png)
-The connection strings in all projects that require database access use SSPI authentication due to this there is no need to do any changes in the projects.
+  - The connection strings in all projects that require database access use SSPI authentication due to this there is no need to do any changes in the projects.
 If you still decide to change them connection string can be modified at appSettings.Development.json

 - You need to start the following services:
-1 - LondonStockExchange.DataProducer - This service will simulate a LondonStockExchange Feed (Produces 10 Transactions Per Request).
+  - 1 - LondonStockExchange.DataProducer - This service will simulate a LondonStockExchange Feed (Produces 10 Transactions Per Request).
-2 - LondonStockExnchange.DataProcessing.Write.Service - This service will consume the LondonStockExchange Feed.
+  - 2 - LondonStockExnchange.DataProcessing.Write.Service - This service will consume the LondonStockExchange Feed.
-3 - LondonStockExchange.DataProcessing.Read.Api - This service will expose last prices for stocks received.
+  - 3 - LondonStockExchange.DataProcessing.Read.Api - This service will expose last prices for stocks received.
 ![image](https://user-images.githubusercontent.com/10722526/154355778-c439de38-c45e-45a1-90ba-a28f7b222e74.png)

 # Considerations
+- In the upcoming sections I discuss some of the decisions took.

-## System Architecture V2 (Focus On Processing)
+## Latest System Architecture V2 (Focus On Processing)
 The system architecture is composed of:
 - A queue which can deal with high volumes of messages comming into the system.
 - A Write Service which main purpose is to write the data from the queue into the database.